koosoli/ESPHomeDesigner/README.md

 **What it generates:**
 - `globals:` - Display page tracking, refresh intervals
-- `font:` - Inter fonts (sizes 19/22/24) + Material Design Icons with dynamic glyph collection
+- `font:` - Dynamic font generation based on your widget sizes + Material Design Icons with automatic glyph collection
 - `image:` - Image definitions for photo/image widgets (BINARY type, FLOYDSTEINBERG dithering)
 - `text_sensor:` - Home Assistant entities used in your widgets
 - `button:` - Page navigation and refresh controls (exposed to HA)